 A clear plan for nature conservation

-The importance K+S attaches to nature conservation is underscored by the establishment of a biodiversity management system that is intended to firmly anchor the concept of nature conservation in the company.
+The bees on the roof of the K+S headquarters are an example of our commitment and one of many measures of our biodiversity management.
 It supports the experts at the sites in coordinating compensation and replacement measures, in developing projects for species and nature conservation and in cooperation with nature conservation associations.
-Biodiversity management is an integral part of operational sustainability management and is regionally oriented.
-After all, nature conservation is a task that must be tackled locally.
-K+S has the experts for this.
+Biodiversity management is an integral part of the operational sustainability management and is regionally oriented.
+After all, nature conservation is a task which must be tackled locally.
 We therefore participate in action platforms at state and regional level not only as donors, but also actively and with our own know-how.

 In our biodiversity management we proceed with the following 5 steps:

 - Analysing impacts on biotopes and biodiversity